shakamaran/nproan/readme.txt

 TODO:
+Prio:

--create a class, that simply takes a parameter file and calculates everything
+- create a class, that simply takes a parameter file and calculates everything with a slurm job.

-- test bad slopes and nreps eval

-- start analysing some files in notebooks and add functions to common.py check the fitting while youre at it
+- start analysing some files in notebooks and add functions to common.py check the fitting while youre at it (implement minuit)

-- remove output of pictures
-- add documentation to functions
+- add infos to plots
-- implement logging to file and exception stuff

-- write wiki and an example file for Analysis
-- write functions for fitting histograms using minuit (?)
+-upload whole package to github
+-check if nproanPackage needs to be uploaded
+-install on conda in group folder
+-test it with collagues
+-exceptions und logging
+-wiki updaten

+keine Prio:
+-Zeitschätzung?

 My current philosophy for doing stuff:
 - np roan should calculate stuff for now, functions for drawing/saving can